-For all international Young Horse competitions (five, six, seven and eight year old horses): All hind leg protections must have a maximum interior length of 16 cm and minimum exterior width of 5 cm.
+For all international Young Horse competitions (five, six, seven and eight year old horses): All hind leg protections must have a maximum interior length of 16 cm; the width of the fastener must be at least 5cm.

 Competitions for five year old horses may only be held at the FEI World Breeding Championships for Young Horses; unless special authorisation has been granted by the FEI.